F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_profile_client_ssl.md

 ## Argument Reference

-* `name` (Required,type `string`) Specifies the name of the profile.Name of Profile should be full path.The full path is the combination of the `partition + profile name`,For example `/Common/test-clientssl-profile`.
+* `name` - (Required,type `string`) Specifies the name of the profile.
+Name of Profile should be full path.
+The full path is the combination of the `partition + profile name`, for example `/Common/test-clientssl-profile`.

 * `defaults_from` - (Optional) Parent profile for this clientssl profile.Once this value has been set, it cannot be changed.
 Default value is `/Common/clientssl`.
 It Should Full path `/partition/profile_name`